ceilfors/gq/README.md

 - gq.color

   *Default: true*
   Set true to print ANSI color to make /tmp/gq console friendly.
-If you prefer to view `gq file` from text editor, you can of course install a plugin for your favourite text editor to render ASCI escape codes.
+If you prefer to view `gq file` from text editor, you can of course install a plugin for your favourite text editor to render ANSI escape codes.

 # Features